État 231-501 to 231-783

 État 231-500 to 231-783 was a series of 4-6-2 steam locomotives of the Chemin de fer de l'État ("the État").

 289 engines of this series were built starting in 1914, with deliveries from 1916 through 1923.
 They replaced and supplemented the 231 B that had a tendency to derail.
 The class was numbered 231-501 to 231-783 by the État and 231.C.501 to 231.C.783 by the SNCF; with class letters "C" through "H" used depending on the level of rebuilding and modernisation.

 The first locomotives were built by Fives-Lille; however only the first locomotive had entered service before the city of Lille was overrun by the advancing German Army during World War I. Five others were seized by the Germans.
-Subsequently, orders were placed with North British Locomotive Company for 40 locomotives.
+Subsequently, orders were placed with the North British Locomotive Company of Scotland for 40 locomotives.
 Five of these were lost when the cargo ship carrying them was sunk during an attack by a German submarine; they were later replaced by construction of new locomotives.
 Post-war production was with Fives-Lille, Schneider et Cie., and the newly founded Compagnie générale de Construction de locomotives (Batignolles-Châtillon).
 Four of the five taken away by the Germans returned to the État after the end of the war, and were given numbers at the end of the class-list.
 The fifth locomotive went to the Chemins de Fer du Nord, where it was numbered 3.1150; the SNCF renumbered it 2-231.B.1 until 1947 when it was transferred to the Région Ouest and renumbered 3-231.F.784.

 The engines were famous for their service on passenger trains, notably on the Paris-Le Havre and Paris-Le Mans-Rennes expresses.

 After World War I other companies received 231-500s thanks to government aid.
 They were designated 231 TP for Travaux Publics (Public Works), the former name of the Ministry of Transport.

 The 231 G was rated at 2200 hp.
 Engine 231-523 was modified in 1929 from four cylinders to three, and had Lentz valves fitted.